Improving Exoplanet Detection Power: Multivariate Gaussian Process Models for Stellar Activity: Defining New Stellar Activity Indicators

+It is prohibitively challenging to directly model the temporal evolution of the high-dimensional spectra stored in the rows of the data {\edits matrix $Y_s$ (or $Y_A^{(m)}$, for $m=1,\dots,M$)}.
+Instead astronomers typically model time series of a small number of stellar activity indicators, which are functionals of individual spectra summarizing the level and nature of stellar activity.
+The indicators used by \citet{rajpaul2015gaussian} (hereafter \citetalias{rajpaul2015gaussian}) are $\logrhk$ and BIS, which measure the emission in the core of the Calcium II H \& K spectral lines and the asymmetry of an ``averaged'' version of the spectral lines, respectively.
+It is non-trivial to compute $\logrhk$, and \citetalias{rajpaul2015gaussian} suggest replacing it by normalized flux when $\logrhk$ is not available.

-Some stellar activity measures are summaries of very specific parts of the stellar spectrum, as in the case of $\logrhk$.
-More generally a stellar activity indicator can be any functional $g$ of the stellar spectra observed.
-This raises the question of how to choose the functional $g$ in order to capture as much information as possible.
+Some stellar activity indicators are summaries of very specific parts of the stellar spectrum, e.g., $\logrhk$.
+More generally, a stellar activity indicator can be any functional $g$ of the stellar spectra observed.
+This raises the question of how to choose $g$ in order to capture as much information as possible.
 Indeed, the measures $\logrhk$ and BIS were designed for purposes other than planet detection, and therefore in the current context are somewhat arbitrary.
-There is no reason to expect that such indicators capture all of the relevant information about stellar activity contained in the spectra.
-Given the subtle effects of stellar activity on the stellar spectrum, the most powerful activity indicators must combine information from many spectra lines.
-Therefore, we suggest an approach to address the challenge of choosing the best $g$ in Section \ref{sec:gpca}.
+It is thus desirable to have {\edits an empirical} method for identifying stellar activity indicators that are informative for our goals of detecting and characterizing exoplanets.